 - using credit cards

-Do you have any experiences with the draining habits above?
+Do you have any experiences with the spending habits that will keep you poor listed above?
 Please share them with the rest of us!
 The comment section is below!